vapor/docs/4.0/docs/routing/overview.md

 }
 ```

-All of the common HTTP verbs are available as methods on `Application`.
+All of the common HTTP methods are available as methods on `Application`.
 They accept one or more string arguments that represent the request's path separated by `/`.

-Note that you could also write this using `on` followed by the verb.
+Note that you could also write this using `on` followed by the method.

 ```swift
 app.on(.GET, "hello", "vapor") { ... }